goFrendiAsgard/tocer/README.md

 ```
 </details>

-# Prerequisites
+# 🧅 Prerequisites

 * Python

-# How to install
+# 👨‍💻 Installation

 ```bash
 git clone git@github.com:state-alchemists/tocer.git ${HOME}/tocer
 ```

-# How to use
+# 📖 How to Use

 * Create a TOC file (e.g: `README.md`) containing nested bullets flanked by two HTML tags: `<!--startToc>` and `<!--endToc>`
 * Run `python tocer.py <toc-file>` (e.g: `python tocer.py README.md`).

-# Expected result
+# 🎉 Expected result

-* Every bullet item between `<!--startToc>` and `<!--endToc>` in your TOC file will be turned into link, unless it already is.
+* Every bullet item between `<!--startToc>` and `<!--endToc>` in your TOC file will be turned into a link, unless it already is.
-* If the documents referred by the links does not exist, they will be created.
+* If the documents referred by the links do not exist, they will be created.

-# Testing
+# ☑️ Testing

 * Run `test.sh`

-# Donation

 # ☕ Donation